for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 ```

 Of course this is just an example and if we are really interested in the dNdS value which better describes our data,
 we should definitively try more values.
-Anyway, in this analysis we can compare which was the best-fit model & assumption by just comparing the lnL.
+Anyway, in this analysis we can compare which was the best-fit model & assumption by just comparing the lnL values.
+In this case the lnL associated to the model which assumes dN/dS = 0.1 is an absolute smaller number (less negative) than
+the lnL associated to the model which assumes dN/dS = 2.0 (absolute bigger number / more negative) and thus the first
-This is always possible when the two models have the same number of parameters, as you can see from ```np: 34```;
+model is a better fit.
+This comparison is possible when the two models have the same number of parameters, as you can see from ```np: 34```;
-when comparing model with different number of parameters a Likelihood Ratio Test (LRT) should be used.
+when comparing nested model with different number of parameters a Likelihood Ratio Test (LRT) should be used.

-As we can see 0.1 is a much better fit for our data compared to 2, implying that the gene selection regime
+The fact that 0.1 is a much better fit for our data compared to 2.0 implies that the gene selection regime
-is better described by a strong purifying selection, instead of a positive selection regime.
+is better described by a strong purifying selection regime - in which coding mutations are strongly counterselected -
+and the gene do not appear to have experienced any positive selection throughout our clade.
 This result is
-expected when dealing with a mitochondrial PCG.
-If tne NADH-coenzyme Q oxidoreductase was
+kind of expected when dealing with a mitochondrial PCG: ff tne NADH-coenzyme Q oxidoreductase was
 accumulating so many coding mutations it would hugely affect the [OXPHOS pathway](https://en.wikipedia.org/wiki/Oxidative_phosphorylation#NADH-coenzyme_Q_oxidoreductase_(complex_I))!
+Nonetheless at the bottom of this page you'll find on interesting paper on mitogenomes selection regimes in electric fishes,
+in which they used CODEML.

-Finally, I wanna make you focus ono a couple more things:
+Finally, I wanna make you focus ono a couple things:
-in this kind of analysis dNdS values are averaged all throughout a sequence -
+in this kind of analysis dNdS values are averaged throughout all codons and all branches of our data
-typically a gene - but we know that selection can differ widely between different subsets, such as
+But we know that selection can differ widely between different functional domains of a protein & between different lineages
-functional domains or specific codons.
+of a clade.

 In this perspective a value of 2 is highly unrealistic, as it would
-imply that every codon of the alignment is accumulating 2X coding mutation than non coding.
+imply that most of the codons of the alignment and lineages of the tree are accumulating 2X coding mutations in respect to non-coding mutations.
-These values are very rarely associated to real positive selection events but can be used to detect
+These values are very rarely associated to real positive selection events but can be instead used to detect
-fenomena as pseudogenization and misalignment.
-The latter concept recalls our first lesson, where
+fenomena as pseudogenization and misalignment, which can definitely negatively affect phylogenetic inferences.
-we learned that among the many ways of filtering MSA dNdS was a possibility.
+The concept recalls our first lesson, where  we learned that among the many ways of filtering MSA dNdS was a possibility.

+These assumption that every site and every branch are undergoing the same selection regime
+can be relaxe independently - using branch and sites models - or at the same time - using the branch-site model.

 ---